 Amethyst

-Amethyst is a magnificent Quartz with violet crystals that has been known and used for its many virtues for thousands of years.
-The Greeks used this stone to prevent drunkenness - indeed, its name means " do not get drunk" in Greek.
+Amethyst is a magnificent quartz with purple crystals known and for its beauty and many virtues in lithotherapy for thousands of years.

-The company of Amethyst in your daily life can help you find your serenity more easily by stopping that mental hubbub that confuses and overloads your mind, preventing you from living in the moment and simply connecting with your intuition.
-Your intuition, that is!
-This feeling of immediate knowledge, this conviction beyond reasoning that springs from deep within you, is often the one that gives you the keys, or at least the clues, to solve your problems and difficulties.
-Suddenly, with clarity, a message becomes obvious: you can see into yourself.
+In lithotherapy, the daily company of Amethyst can help you regain your serenity through its calming effect, stopping the mental chatter that confuses and your mind, perhaps preventing you from living in the present moment.
+It will help you connect with your intuition, that feeling of immediate knowledge, that conviction beyond reasoning that springs from the depths of your being, and can give you the keys to solving your difficulties.
+Suddenly, in a flash of clarity, a message becomes obvious: you can then see within yourself.

 Amethyst and sleep

-You can place an Amethyst geode on your bedside table and relax every night at bedtime with an Amethyst placed on your forehead.
+You can place an amethyst geode on your bedside table and relax every night with an amethyst placed on your forehead when you go to bed.

 Amethyst and addictions

-It is a stone often used to help free oneself from all types of addictions , such as drugs, alcohol, sugar, compulsive buying or tobacco, as it helps reduce nervousness due to difficult emotions and withdrawal.
-For greater effectiveness, you can combine it with Smoky Quartz or Botswana Agate.
+This stone is traditionally used to help break free from all types of addictions: drugs, alcohol, sugar, compulsive shopping, or tobacco.
+It can help reduce nervousness caused by difficult emotions and withdrawal symptoms.
+For greater effectiveness, you can combine it with smoky quartz or Botswana agate.

 What are the physical benefits of amethyst?

-Amethyst relieves headaches and migraines, and has been used for thousands of years to reduce fever, treat burns, gastric disorders and poisoning.
+The effects of amethyst on the physical plane are not based on science, but rather on esoteric, energetic and tradition.
+According to this view, amethyst relieves headaches and ; it has also been used for thousands of years to reduce fever, treat burns, gastric disorders and .

 How to use an Amethyst

-- In case of stress, nervousness and concentration problems, you can do regular relaxations with an Amethyst placed on the 3ᵉ eye or above the head or take a bath with your stone.
+- In case of stress, nervousness and concentration problems, you can regularly relax with an amethyst placed on your third eye or above your head—or take a bath with your stone.

-- If you wish to use an Amethyst to improve your sleep , place a geode on your bedside table or a piece of this stone under your pillow.
+- If you want to use amethyst to improve your sleep, place a geode on your bedside table or a piece of this stone under your pillow.

-- To detoxify your body, drinking Amethyst gem water is ideal, especially in the morning on an empty stomach.
+- To detoxify your body according to tradition, you can drink gem water made from amethyst, especially in the morning on an empty stomach.

 Where to place an Amethyst?